2013 VEHICLE STOPS EXECUTIVE SUMMARY

 [ back to top ]

-A value of 1 on this index indicates that a group’s proportion of vehicle stops equals its population proportion: it is neither “under-represented” nor “over-represented” in vehicle stops.
+A value of 1 on this index indicates that a group's proportion of traffic stops equals its population proportion: it is neither "under-represented" nor "over-represented” in traffic stops.
 Values above 1 indicate over-representation, and those below 1 indicate under-representation.
-For example, the 1,298,932 whites who were stopped accounted for 79.4% of all traffic stops in 2012.
+For example, the 1,330,720 whites who were stopped accounted for 79.2% of all traffic stops in 2013.

-Whites comprise an estimated 82.8 percent of Missouri’s driving age population.
-The value for whites on the disparity index is, therefore, .96 (.794/.828).
-Whites were stopped, in other words, at slightly below the rate expected based on their fraction of the estimated population age 16 and older.
+Whites comprise an estimated 82.8% of Missouri's driving age population.
+The value for whites on the disparity index is, therefore, .96 (.792/.828).
+Whites were stopped, in other words, at slightly below the rate expected based on their fraction of the estimated population age 16 and over.
+Footnote 2